 Dr. Joseph R. Stetter, President

 Dr. Stetter obtained a Ph.D. in Physical Chemistry from the University at Buffalo (SUNY) in 1975.
 In the 1970s, Dr. Stetter was Director of Chemical Research at the Energetics Sciences Division of Becton Dickinson and Company [a fortune 500 company] where he developed the first diffusion-type electrochemical CO sensors; the earliest diffusion CO dosimeters; solid-state gas sensors for CO, NOx, SO2, other toxic gases, and an electrochemical hydrazine sensor still in use by NASA.
-While at the Argonne National Laboratory in Chicago, IL in the ‘80s, he led the development of the first integrated and operational “sensor-array-based” instrument with pattern recognition (now called electronic nose).
+While at the Argonne National Laboratory in Chicago, IL in the ’80s, he led the development of the first integrated and operational “sensor-array-based” instrument with pattern recognition (now called electronic nose).
 In the 80s, Dr Stetter founded TRI [Transducer Research, Inc.] where he developed portable instruments and sensors for CO, CO2, end of service filter indicators, chlorinated hydrocarbon sensors, NOx sensors, personal protection instruments, and low cost effective protection equipment for human health and the environment.
 In the 90’s, he sold TRI and became Professor of Chemistry at the Illinois Institute of Technology, started the sensor research group, taught in both chemistry and business schools, founded the International Center for Sensor Research and Engineering at IIT, and mentored both MS and PhD students.
 He founded Transducer Technology, Inc. [TTI] a startup company focusing on nano-technology enabled sensors and instruments in 1999.
 In 2007 TTI merged with KWJ Engineering, Inc of Newark, CA making nano-sensors for health, safety and process control applications.
-Currently and since 2004, Dr. Stetter is Director of the Microsystems Innovation Center for SRI International [Menlo Park, CA].
-SRI’s Research and Engineering work focuses on new sensors, unique structures/materials, artificial senses, chem/bio sensors, novel MEMS for drug and vaccine delivery; vacuum microelectronics including micro electron and ion sources, and micro/nano-structures and bio-MEMS.
+From 2004 to 2009, Dr. Stetter was Director of the Microsystems Innovation Center for SRI International [Menlo Park, CA].
+SRI’s Research and Engineering work focused on new sensors, unique structures/materials, artificial senses, chem/bio sensors, novel MEMS for drug and vaccine delivery; vacuum microelectronics including micro electron and ion sources, and micro/nano-structures and bio-MEMS.
+Upon leaving SRI in 2009, Dr. Stetter joined KWJ Engineering full-time as its President and CTO.
+At KWJ, Dr. Stetter has greatly expanded the company’s funded research and product development efforts, advancing new proprietary sensor technologies.
 Dr. Stetter has published more than 200 technical articles, written book chapters, and has more than 30 domestic and foreign patents.
 He has served as Chairman of the Electrochemical Society Sensor Division and served on the boards of national and international technical societies.
 He has organized national and international scientific meetings and symposia in his field and serves as editor and reviewer for scientific and engineering journals.
 His awards include three IR-100 Awards for new product development; the Federal Laboratory Consortium Special Award for Excellence in Technology Transfer; the Argonne National Laboratory Inventor’s award; the Technology Management Association of Chicago’s 2002 “Entrepreneur-of-the-Year” award, and two NASA New Technology Awards.
 He is also on the board of directors for several start-up companies.
 There are many commercial products based on Dr. Stetter’s work that are in worldwide use today, protecting human health and the environment as well as providing industrial analysis.

 Edward F. Stetter: CFO

-Mr. Stetter has a B.B.A. in Marketing and a B.S. in Computer Applications from the University of Notre Dame, and a J.D. from the Illinois Institute of Technology: Chicago-Kent College of Law.
-Mr. Stetter was been in private practice in Illinois since 2004, representing clients in corporate and other transactions.
-His experience in gas sensors includes three years as President of Transducer Technology, Inc., prior to its merger with KWJ Engineering Inc. in January 2007.
+Ed Stetter has a B.B.A. in Marketing and a B.S. in Computer Applications from the University of Notre Dame, and a J.D. from the Illinois Institute of Technology: Chicago-Kent College of Law.
+Ed joined KWJ Engineering Inc. as its CFO in 2007, following several years of private corporate and real estate law practice.
+Ed was previously the President of Transducer Technology, Inc., prior to its merger with KWJ Engineering Inc. in January 2007, and is currently Vice President and General Manager of KWJ Engineering Inc.

 Melvin Findlay: Director, Head of New Product Development